John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # For now, change to this directory manually
      cd /mnt/c/TMB_Debug

-     # Before installing apps, including R, here is some additional information
+     # Before installing the apps, including R, here is some additional information.

      # WSL files are in an \AppData\Local\Packages folder by user, e.g. mine are here:
      C:\Users\John\AppData\Local\Packages

-     # The names look like (sort by most recently 'Date modified'):
+     # The name (sort by most recently 'Date modified') will appear similar to:
      CanonicalGroupLimited.Ubuntu18.04onWindows_79rhkp1fndgsc

-     # This folder can be renamed, backed up, and exported to a colleague.
-(If you also use Docker, you may have exit out of Docker to work with the folder.)
+     # This folder can be renamed, backed up, saved for computational reproducibility, and exported to a colleague.
+     # (If you also use Docker, you may have exit out of Docker before working with the folder.)
      https://www.hanselman.com/blog/easily-move-wsl-distributions-between-windows-10-machines-with-import-and-export

      # WSL can also be opened by using Windows' search feature, typing  < wsl > and click on 'Run as Administrator'.
 (There will be a different default color scheme.)